 The Virginia Tech Life Science Seminars (VTLSS) is a university-wide seminar series funded by the Fralin Life Sciences Institute.
-The seminars take place on Fridays at 12:00pm via Zoom or in the Fralin Auditorium, which is located in Fralin Hall.
-These interdisciplinary seminars are open to undergraduate and graduate students, as well as faculty and staff.
+The seminars take place on Fridays at 12:00pm at the Fralin Auditorium in Fralin Hall.
+These interdisciplinary seminars are open to undergraduate and graduate students, faculty and staff.
 You are not required to be in life sciences to attend; if a subject matter is of interest to you, we welcome your participation.

 Seminars are given by renowned scientists from the US and abroad whose research connects to the life sciences disciplines at Virginia Tech.
 Some past seminars are available on our Youtube playlist.

 Virtual and hybrid seminars will be hosted at this Zoom link:

 Students and postdocs, if you are interested in having lunch with the speaker, please contact each respective host.

 Sept 16 at 12:00pm in the Fralin Hall Auditorium

 In-person, Hosted by Siobhan Craige

 Synapses Under Construction: Cytoskeletal Regulation of Developing Neural Circuits